Hypomesus nipponensis

 Hypomesus nipponensis (Japanese smelt, in Japanese: wakasagi) is a commercial food fish native to the lakes and estuaries of northern Honshu and Hokkaido, Japan, Korea, and Sakhalin, Khabarovsk Krai, and Primorsky Krai, Russia.
 It has been introduced in other locations, including the San Francisco Delta of the United States.
 It is raised in fisheries, and is very similar in appearance to the delta smelt (H. transpacificus).

+Genomics

+A chromosome-level genome assembly of the Japanese smelt (Hypomesus nipponensis) was published in 2026.
+The genome size is approximately 708 Mb, with the assembly anchored to 28 chromosomes.
+The assembly has a BUSCO completeness of 97.3%, and 24,102 protein-coding genes were predicted.